 - Recognizing the changing needs of its members, VAFC rebranded itself as the Virginia Association of Free & Charitable Clinics (VAFCC).

 - After years of advocacy, VAFCC and other healthcare advocates celebrated as Virginia's legislature pass and Governor Northam signs into law expanded Medicaid for low-income adults up to 138% FPL.

 - The VAFCC continued to successfully defend the state appropriation which is now at $6.7million.

 - Sentara Healthcare and Optima Health give VAFCC $1.5 million to support efforts by Virginia's free clinics to outreach, enroll and potentially serve the newly Medicaid eligible, the largest gift in VAFCC history.
 11 member clinics became "hybrid" becoming Medicaid providers while also continuing to serve theuninsured.

-- As the COVID-19 pandemic hits Virginia, free clinics responded quickly, implementing telemedicine and other strategies to safely meeting the ongoing health care needs of uninsured patients that helped to prevent an escalation of the virus, reduced unnecessary emergency room (ER) visits and preserved hospital capacity.
+- The COVID-19 public health crisis hits Virginia, free clinics responded quickly, implementing telemedicine and other strategies to safely meet the ongoing health care needs of uninsured patients, helping to prevent an escalation of the virus, reduced unnecessary emergency room (ER) visits, and preserved hospital capacity.

 - Virginia's free and charitable clinics innovated to create post-COVID care clinics for recovering patients that required ongoing management of a wide variety of long-term COVID-related health issues.
 They are also included in the state’s distribution of vaccines making it accessible to the vulnerable populations who desperately needed it.